Relationship breakdowns are always emotionally difficult and they can be particularly hard when your assets and children are involved.

 If you separate from your partner then there are so many things to consider.
 Here are some of the things we would suggest you think about:

 - Where will you live?
-If you own a home together then you will both remain liable for the mortgage until the property is sold or one of you buy the other out.
-If you rent then you will both be liable for rent payments until a change in tenancy agreement is made.
+If you own a home together then you will both remain liable for the mortgage until the property is sold or one of you buys the other out.
+If you rent then you will both be liable for rent payments until a change in the tenancy agreement is made.

 - If you have children then you will need to agree where they will live and how often they will see the other parent.
 This will be a difficult time for them too so try to avoid arguing about this in front of them.